Anoop Desai: Early life

 Desai was born in Cary, North Carolina and grew up in Cary.
 His family moved to nearby Chapel Hill in 1998.
 Desai's father, Manoj Desai, graduated from IIT Kanpur and came to the US in 1977.
 His mother, Nalini Desai, grew up in Navsari, Gujarat.
 The family is of Gujarati descent.

 In the 1990s, Desai appeared on the WRAL-TV (NC Triangle) television children's show, CentralXpress.com, and played the character "Raj".
 The show won multiple awards, including seven regional Emmys, two national Iris awards, and a national Gabriel Award.

-Desai attended Carnage Middle School and Phillips Middle School, then later went on to attend East Chapel Hill High School, graduating in 2004.
+Desai attended Fuller GT Magnet Elementary school, then Carnage Middle School and Phillips Middle School, then later went on to attend East Chapel Hill High School, graduating in 2004.
 He was awarded a four-year academic merit scholarship to attend the University of North Carolina at Chapel Hill and was the Haywood W. Hinkle Carolina scholar from 2004 to 2008.

 After being accepted to the UNC, Desai joined the UNC Clef Hangers, a long-standing male a cappella group founded in 1977.
 Desai served as the group's music director during his junior year and as the group's president his senior year.
 Desai's performance as a soloist on the song "She Has No Time" was recognized with the BOCA 2007 (Best of College A Cappella).

 Desai graduated from UNC in 2008 with a Bachelor of Arts degree in political science and American studies.
 He was awarded the 2008 Peter C. Baxter Memorial Prize in American Studies, as one who exemplified "intellectual excellence, personal warmth and creativity.

 Career

 American Idol

 Desai rose to national fame with his participation in the eighth season of American Idol.
 Motivated by the death of his friend Eve Carson, Desai auditioned for American Idol on August 8, 2008, in Kansas City, Missouri, and was selected as a semifinalist following his "Hollywood Week" performances.
 Although he was not one of the three finalists chosen out of his semifinal performance group, he returned as a "Wild Card."
 On that broadcast, Simon Cowell announced that Desai would continue on as a finalist as part of the first ever Top 13 in Idol history.

 Desai's first finals performance of Michael Jackson's "Beat It" was panned by the judges, with Simon Cowell saying that it was "very lightweight" and that he regretted choosing Desai for the Top 13.
 But Desai won the judges over again the next week, when he sang Willie Nelson's classic country ballad "Always On My Mind" for "Grand Ole Opry Week."
 Even Cowell was impressed enough to retract his earlier remarks.
 Desai's rendition of Cyndi Lauper's "True Colors" three weeks later also garnered praise from the judges.

-Despite celebrities such as Ellen DeGeneres and Keith Urban said they favored Desai to win, he was voted off as part of a double elimination Top 7 week.
+Despite celebrities such as Ellen DeGeneres and Keith Urban saying they favored Desai to win, he was voted off as part of a double elimination Top 7 week.
 He returned for the season finale to perform "I'm Yours" with fellow Idol contestant Alexis Grace and singer Jason Mraz.